ayust/alpha-guide/content/upgrading-ships/minmatar/index.md

 [Here is a recommended fit for the Thrasher.](/upgrading-ships/minmatar/thrasher/)

+### Cruisers

+Cruisers, as a class, are the most well-rounded ships in New Eden.
+With comfortable slot layouts, decent firepower, good defenses, moderate speed, and moderate price, they're the standard by which other ships are measured.
+They are also the largest and most powerful ships available to Alpha clones.

+Cruiser fittings will not be provided in this guide.
+By the time you're getting into a cruiser, you should be creating fits for yourself; see [Fitting](/references/fitting/) if you need some pointers.

+### Battlecruisers

+Battlecruisers are to cruisers as destroyers are to frigates: much more heavily armed, but substantially slower.
+Battlecruisers are also significantly better defended, yet also more expensive.

+The Gnosis is the only battlecruiser available to Alpha clones.
+It is available to all races, and offers moderate bonuses to nearly all weapons systems and defenses while excelling in none.

+A Gnosis fitting will not be provided in this guide.
+By the time you're getting into a battlecruiser, you should be creating fits for yourself; see [Fitting](/references/fitting/) if you need some pointers.

 ### Industrials

 Industrials, as class, are non-combat ships focused on the transport of goods across New Eden.